17 of the Best Things to do in Mirissa, Sri Lanka

 You can rent scooters and motorbikes all over town and this will set you back around 1,000 LRK ($5.50 USD) for the whole day.
 You can drive these on an international license or driving permit.

 A tuk-tuk will be a little more expensive and they are harder to drive.
-You also need a Sri Lankan driving permit for a tuk-tuk.
+We actually drove a tuk-tuk around Sri Lanka for 30 days and loved it!
+However, the truth about renting a tuk-tuk in Sri Lanka is it can be a little scary and you also need a Sri Lankan driving permit.

 If driving in Sri Lanka isn’t on your bucket list then consider getting a driver for the day.
-If you’re traveling far (Galle Fort) then I would recommend getting a car not a tuk-tuk as it would be much more comfortable.
+If you’re traveling far, say to Galle Fort, then I would recommend getting a car not a tuk-tuk as it would be much more comfortable.

 2. Visit the Snake Farm